Made (2001 film)

 Made is a 2001 American crime comedy film written, directed and co-produced by Jon Favreau.
 It stars Favreau, Vince Vaughn, Peter Falk, and Sean Combs.
 It was both Favreau's feature directorial debut and Combs's acting debut.
+Made was released on July 13, 2001 by Artisan Entertainment in the United States, with Summit Entertainment releasing in other territories.
+The film received positive reviews from critics and grossed $5.5 million against a $5 million budget.